frank038/wbar/README.md

 - just unzip the archive and launch waybar.sh

-Options and configurations
+Options and configurations:

-Wbar has a graphical configurator for many options.
+- Wbar has a graphical configurator for many options.

 About the file wclipboard.py: the clipboard stores the text of any length, unless an option to skip very large text clip is changed in the file: MAX_CHARS from 0 (that means all characters) to some number, e.g. 1000 if you want to skip text larger than 1000 characters; SKIP_FILES = 1 : with this option the text that seams from copy/cut operations on files/folders are skipped, unlsess it is setted to 0.